Day 6 -- Sightseeing in Vienna, and Heurigen dinner.

 This is the presidential mansion.

-On this building are three antique clocks: a sundial, a regular clock, and a "moon clock" that shows the phase of the moon.
+the phase of the moon.
 It happens to be a full moon, so there's nothing to see but a circle.

 The Katholische Augustinerkirche.